aptos-labs/aptos-indexer-processors/python/processors/README.md

 This directory contains examples of processors written in Python.
 Below you can find a brief description of each processor.

+## Example Event Processor

+This is a simple example that processes transaction events and inserts the event's data to a database.
+This example includes

+- Processor: Shows an example of processing and parsing events from a transaction
+- Database: Writes event's data to a Postgres DB

 ## Aptos Tontine

 This example demonstrates the simplest possible variant of a processor.
 There are three parts: